EdwinWenink/archive_fever/content/posts/14-VimUseCasesI.md

 2) Quickly find and jump to a character.
 If your cursor is on "Repeat" in the previous sentence, and you want to jump to the middle of the sentence, you could find 'w' with `fw` to end up at the beginning of the word "words".
 If you want to end up before that word, jump "to" or "till" it with the `t` command.

 3) You can also quickly search and move to a word in a sentence if more convenient, for example when a sentence is long.
-Quickly type `/wo` and pressing enter is enough to jump to "words".
+Quickly typing `/wo` and pressing enter is enough to jump to "words".
 For backward search, use `?` instead.

 If you want to jump to the beginning of the line, press `0`.
 Surprising?
 This one is less obvious, but `$` moves towards the end of the line.